 - Populism and Active Citizenship

-- Number of months until first paid job: 2
+- Average number of months between graduation and first job: 4.6

-- Would choose this program again at Tilburg University: 100%
+- 86% would choose this program at Tilburg University again

 Application and admission

 End of August and end of January (both the Master’s and the Pre-Master’s programs)